dataPuzzler/python_package_starter/README.md

 ### Pipenv Shells

 Prepending `pipenv` to every command you want to run within the context of your Pipenv-managed virtual environment is tedious.
-This can be avoided by entering into a Pipenv-managed shell.
+This can be avoided by entering a Pipenv-managed shell.

 ```bash
 pipenv shell